 The Community College Preparatory Academy Public Charter School entered into an operating lease rental agreement on June 1, 2013, effective July 1, 2013, with Howard Road Academy (currently operating as Cedar Tree Academy) for the rental of a school facility (11,000 square feet) located at 2405 Martin Luther King Jr. Avenue, SE, Washington, DC.
-The term of this agreement was for an original one-year period continuing through June 30, 2014, with an option to renew the agreement for additional one year periods.
-This lease has been subsequently renewed through June 30, 2020, with monthly payments in the amount of \$22,000 commencing on July 1, 2019.
-As of June 30, 2019, monthly lease payments in the amount of \$22,000 were required.
+The term of this agreement was for an original one-year period continuing through June 30, 2014, with an option to renew the agreement for additional one-year periods.
+This lease has been renewed through June 30, 2020, with monthly payments in the amount of \$23,000 commencing on July 1, 2019.
 In addition, as a requirement of this lease, a rental security deposit of \$18,000 was made.
 The Community College Preparatory Academy Public Charter School is responsible for all utilities (gas, water, electricity, and trash removal), building engineering, janitorial, maintenance and repairs, security monitoring and property management.
-Rent expense on this lease for the years ended June 30, 2019 and 2018, was \$264,000 and \$252,000, respectively.
-Future estimated required minimum rental lease payments are as follows:
+Rent expense on this lease for the years ended June 30, 2020 and 2019, was \$276,000 and \$264,000, respectively.